Nadrieril/typing-rust-patterns/README.md

 ## Usage

-Run `cargo run` to run the tool.
+The tool is accessible with a web UI at https://nadrieril.github.io/typing-rust-patterns/.

+To use the cli tool, run `cargo run`.
 It provides an interactive CLI interface with instructions.
 Type `set` to see the various options.

-The ruleset in my [RFC draft][overhaul_rfc] is called `stateless` in the tool.
-This is capable of emulating stable rust behavior, RFC3627 behavior, as well as a number of alternative proposals.
+The ruleset in my [RFC draft][overhaul_rfc] is called `stateless` in the cli.
+Other rulesets include stable rust behavior, RFC3627 behavior, and some alternative proposals.

 ## Typing rules